CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

    ![Screen image displaying the Azure AD roles page with the Settings menu highlighted](./media/lab27-2.png)

-   **Note** - The Azure AD data connector may take a few minutes to show in the active count.
+   **Note** - The Microsoft Entra ID data connector may take a few minutes to show in the active count.

 #### Task 3 - Run Kusto query on User activity